-From 2015 to 2018, support for the large number of Member States who expressed their interest in using ORPHAcodes (as a complement to existing coding systems) was provided via a dedicated & mulit-stakeholder working group (work package 5 (WP5)) of the Joint Action for rare diseases RD-ACTION )lxiv.
+From 2015 to 2018, support for the large number of Member States who expressed their interest in using ORPHAcodes (as a complement to existing coding systems) was provided via a dedicated & mulit-stakeholder working group (work package 5 (WP5)) of the Joint Action for rare diseases RD-ACTION )lxvi.
 This working group has notably produced information resources, guidelines and recommendations on ORPHAcoding.

-Following the recognition of the Steering Group on Promotion and Prevention (SGPP) of ORPHAcodes as best practice, the RD-CODE project lxv, co-funded by the Third Health Programme, run from 2019 to 2021.
+Following the recognition of the Steering Group on Promotion and Prevention (SGPP) of ORPHAcodes as best practice, the RD-CODE project lxvii, co-funded by the Third Health Programme, run from 2019 to 2021.
 The objective of this project coordinated by Orphanet-Inserm, was to support 4 Member States in improving gathering information on rare diseases by demonstrating real-world implementation in different settings, to guide other countries in the future.
 The project delivered tools, support services, information resources, guidelines and recommendations according to real-world use of ORPHAcodes so as to guarantee the appropriate use of these coding resources allowing comparability across countries and settings Ix.
 Also, a new ORPHAcode to capture remaining undiagnosed patients after full investigation was made available to ensure the visibility of this important group of patients and facilitate their recruitment in clinical trials v.

 The experience from the RD-CODE project, showed that the real-life implementation in health information systems is challenging due to the heterogeneity of coding systems, practices, and tools and that local support in local language for coders and technical teams is necessary to achieve proper implementation in compliance with good practice guidelines for coding resulting in increased data quality and comparability.
 Thus in 2022 the OD4RD pilot project, coordinated by Inserm and cofounded by EU4health, was launched to tackle the invisibility of rare diseases in European member states' health systems, to promote harmonisation of practice and to facilitate generation of standardised interoperable data around RD.
 In 2023 it was renewed with the 3year OD4RD2 project coordinated by Orphanet-Inserm and co-funded by EU4Health.
-The project produces and maintains the ORPHAcodes, in collaboration with ERNs and experts, to fit the real life coders'needs lxvi, lxviii, lxv
+The project produces and maintains the ORPHAcodes, in collaboration with ERNs and experts, to fit the real life coders'needs laviii, lax, laxi.
+ORPHAcodes are made available with genetic annotations, definitions and transcoding information in order to facilitate the coding work & reduce its burden but also to allow further analysis.
+Finally, they are delivered in different formats, adaptable to the different settings & systems .

 The project also provides coordinated support for ORPHAcodes implementation in Health Information Systems of 19-member states' Hospitals hosting ERNs thanks to the growing Network of Orphanet National Nomenclature Hubs which provide a homogeneous, standardised (in terms of quality & practice) and tailored support.
-Their "lesson learned" are delivered via a dedicated report lxx and feed the Frequently asked section of the central Helpdesk lxxi; which is accessible to the wider community and can guide any other country who plans to implement ORPHAcodes in the future.
+Their "lesson learned" are delivered via a dedicated report lxxii and feed the Frequently asked section of the central Helpdesk lxxiii; which is accessible to the wider community and can guide any other country who plans to implement ORPHAcodes in the future.